 “You are giving people with strokes the will to get back to normal.
 Well done.”

 Creative Writing for Wellbeing

 The focus of ‘Creative Writing for Wellbeing’ is the process not the product.
-You don’t need to be a writer, or have written before, just be willing to give tasks a go.
+You don’t need to be a writer, or have written before.
 We take inspiration from paintings, poems, photographs, our lives and objects around us.
 There are silly games and serious moments of reflection.